 Tents will be spread across Worthy Farm, with William’s Green acting as a central hub, offering an area for takeaway food options, a licensed bar, and a village store selling essentials.

 There will be campsite hubs around the site each with a manned property storage/lockup area.
-We don’t advise bringing valuables, but lockups will be accessible during daylight hours and have space for bicycles or smaller items.
+We don’t advise bringing valuables, but lockups will be accessible during daylight hours for small items.
 Campsite Hubs will be staffed 8am – 8pm.
 They will be staffed with knowledgeable, useful people, so visit them for more information about the campsite, to pick up another map or just for a chat if you’re looking to plan your stay once you’ve arrived.

 Campers are free to roam around the designated site and to the boundaries of the farm to walk, cycle and enjoy the natural landscapes and elements of the site.